How Great Is Our Economy If the Bottom 50%'s Share of the Nation's Wealth Has Plummeted Since 2009?

 Subscriptions to the Weekly Musings Reports

-Subscribers ($5/mo) and those who have contributed $50 or more annually (or made multiple contributions totalling $50 or more) receive weekly exclusive Musings Reports via email ($50/year is about 96 cents a week).
+Subscribers ($7/mo) and those who have contributed $70 or more annually receive weekly exclusive Musings Reports ($70/year is about $1.35 a week).

 Each weekly Musings Report offers four features:

-1. Exclusive essay on a diverse range of topics
+1. Exclusive essay on an extraordinarily diverse range of insightful topics

 2. Summary of the blog this week